What can I learn from my body type? Part 2- Nutrition and Exercise

 As an ectomporh, the work you have to put in to change the way your body looks, no one should envy.
 Your body is constantly in overdrive.
 Your metabolism is a well oiled machine without having to train it to burn constantly.
 Because of this, lean muscle mass is hard to keep and build on the body.
 This is where the "skinny" look comes from.
 It is not so much that there is not any fat on the body, but instead, there is a lack of lean muscle.

 Your exercise regimen to gain muscle will take a lot of hard work and dedicated gym time.
 It is not easy to gain the muscle needed with at home workouts, unless you have heavy weights and racks at home.
 You need to be lifting hard and heavy 5 times a week.
-Focus on one to two muscle groups each training session.
+Incorporate hypotro[hy workouts into your weekly line up as well.
+This means lower weight, higher reps with a strict focus on mind muscle connection.
+Focusing on slow movements and working for build not strength.
+Focus on one to two muscle groups each training session, working muscle groups more than once in a week.
 Take longer rests between sets to allow your body to regain the strength to continue to push heavy weights.

 If you hate cardio, you are in luck!
 I am a huge advocate of incorporating cardio into your fitness routine no matter your body type.
-However, you do not need to focus on HIIT training.
-If you enjoy it, one session a week is all you need.
+However, you do not need to focus large amounts of cardio training.
+If you enjoy it, 1-2 session for 30 minutes a week is sufficient.
 Low intensity steady state cardio, running at the same speed the whole time, works better while trying to build muscle.
-On really heavy lifting days, no cardio is recommended or split up your cardio and lifting sessions for different times in the day.
+On really heavy lifting days, no cardio is recommended, or split up your cardio and lifting sessions for different times in the day.

 As an endomorphs your macro ratio for fat loss and muscle gain rarely change.
 Adding exercise will encourage fat loss even with a higher carb ratio.
-Focus on muscle gains with a macro ratio of 30% protein, 50 % carbs, 20% fats.
+To focus on muscle gains with fat loss use a macro ratio of 35% protein, 45% carbs, 20% fats.
 The only change would be to go from a maintenance calorie to a large calorie surplus for muscle gains.